3 The Role of Prediction in Science

 Supervised machine learning is the discipline of producing high-performing prediction models.
-While the complex dance between prediction and science is age-old, supervised machine learning is relatively new.
-Let’s find out how this algorithmic approach to learning from data fits into the scientific process.
+While the complex dance between prediction and science is age-old, supervised machine learning is relatively young.
+Let’s find out how this algorithmic approach to learning from data fits into science.

 Prediction